MicrosoftDocs/cpp-docs/docs/ide/walkthrough-testing-a-project-cpp.md

 ### To run a program in Debug mode

-1. Open Games.cpp for editing.
+1. Open Game.cpp for editing.

 1. Select this line of code: